-The Paris Wine Museum is sited in ancient underground vaults of a former Monastery--in what today is the wealthy 16ème arrondissement on right bank of the River Seine.
-During the 13th to 18th century--when Paris was supplanting a vast forest--these vaults were part of limestone quarries mined for stone to construct The City of Lights.
+The Paris Wine Museum is sited in ancient underground vaults of a former Monastery--in what today is the wealthy 16th arrondissement on Right Bank of the Seine.
+During the 13th to 18th century--these vaults were part of limestone quarries mined for stone to construct The City of Lights.

-‘Le 16e’ is home to the Bois de Boulogne (its rose garden pictured above at top)--and like NYC’s Upper East Side--is the preferred address for rich and famous that covet the grand streets--like tony Avenue Foch where world royalty and celebs have maintained opulent town homes for generations.
+The 16th is home to the Bois de Boulogne (its rose garden pictured above at top)--and like NYC’s Upper East Side--is the preferred address for rich and famous that covet the grand streets--like Avenue Foch where royalty and celebs have maintained opulent town homes for generations.

 From the 15th century—the Monastery was surrounded by gardens and terraces that stepped down to the Seine--and with orchards and vines that marched up the hillsides.
 For après-hunting in the Bois de Boulogne--King Louis XIII would arrive to quaff wine.
 During the Revolution the Monastery buildings (depicted in the last painting above) were destroyed.